renewedvision/breakpad/docs/client_design.md

 cautioned that their code will be run at exception time, and that as a result, they should observe the same programming practices that the Breakpad handler itself adheres to.
-Notably, if a callback is to be used to collect additional data from an application, it should take care to read only “safe” data.
+Notably, if a callback is to be used to collect additional data from an application, it should take care to read only "safe" data.
 This might involve accessing only static memory locations that are updated periodically during the course of normal program execution.

 ### Sender Library

 The Breakpad sender library provides a single function to send a crash report to a crash server.
-It accepts a crash server’s URL, a map of key-value parameters that will accompany the dump, and the path to a dump file itself.
-Each of the key-value parameters and the dump file are sent as distinct parts of a multipart HTTP POST request to the specified URL using the platform’s native HTTP facilities.
-On Linux, [libcurl](http://curl.haxx.se/) is used for this function, as it is the closest thing to a standard HTTP library available on that platform.
+It accepts a crash server's URL, a map of key-value parameters that will accompany the dump, and the path to a dump file itself.
+Each of the key-value parameters and the dump file are sent as distinct parts of a multipart HTTP POST request to the specified URL using the platform's native HTTP facilities.
+On Linux, [libcurl](https://curl.haxx.se/) is used for this function, as it is the closest thing to a standard HTTP library available on that platform.

 ## Future Plans

-Although we’ve had great success with in-process dump generation by following our guidelines for safe code at exception time, we are exploring options for allowing dumps to be generated in a separate process, to further enhance the handler library’s robustness.
+Although we've had great success with in-process dump generation by following our guidelines for safe code at exception time, we are exploring options for allowing dumps to be generated in a separate process, to further enhance the handler library's robustness.

-On Windows, we intend to offer tools to make it easier for Breakpad’s settings to be managed by the native group policy management system.
+On Windows, we intend to offer tools to make it easier for Breakpad's settings to be managed by the native group policy management system.

-We also plan to offer tools that many developers would find desirable in the context of handling crashes, such as a mechanism to determine at launch if the program last terminated in a crash, and a way to calculate “crashiness” in terms of crashes over time or the number of application launches between crashes.
+We also plan to offer tools that many developers would find desirable in the context of handling crashes, such as a mechanism to determine at launch if the program last terminated in a crash, and a way to calculate "crashiness" in terms of crashes over time or the number of application launches between crashes.

-We are also investigating methods to capture crashes that occur early in an application’s launch sequence, including crashes that occur before a program’s main function begins executing.
+We are also investigating methods to capture crashes that occur early in an application's launch sequence, including crashes that occur before a program's main function begins executing.